Call Us

 What causes panic attacks at night?

-Research suggests there are a number of factors that could increase the risk of someone suffering from both day and night time panic attacks.
-These include:
+There are a number of factors that could increase the risk of someone suffering from nighttime panic attacks:

 • Experiencing chronic stress in your day-to-day life